dgraph-io/dgraph-docs/content/tutorial-1/index.md

 docker run --rm -d -p 8080:8080 -p 9080:9080 dgraph/standalone:{{< version >}}
 ```

-### Entities and Predicates
+### Nodes and relationships

 In this section, we'll save the information of our use case.

-The mental picture of the use case may be a graph where we have 2 nodes representing the 2 persons and an edge representing the fact that "Karthic" follows "Jessica" :
+The mental picture of the use case may be a graph where we have 2 nodes representing the 2 persons and an relationship representing the fact that "Ann" follows "Ben" :

-{{% load-img "/images/tutorials/1/gs-1.JPG" "The simple graph" %}}
+{{% load-img "/images/tutorials/1/gs-1.png" "The simple graph" %}}

-In Dgraph, concepts or things are represented as `entities`, may it be a sale, a transaction, a place, or a person etc.
+Dgraph is using those very same concepts, making it simple to store and manipulate your data.

-We will then create two entities, one representing the information we know about `Karthic` and one holding the information about `Jessica`.
+We will then create two nodes, one representing the information we know about `Ann` and one holding the information about `Ben`.

 What we know is the `name` and the `age` of those persons.
-They will be stored in Dgraph has `predicates` associated with the entities.

-We also know that Khartic follows Jessica.
-This will also be stored as a predicate in Dgraph, creating a relation between the 2 entities.
+We also know that Ann follows Jessica.
+This will also be stored as a relationship between the two nodes.
 ### Using Ratel
 Launch Ratel image